How to Be Happy-Go-Lucky (11 freaking tips)

 • Boost your self awareness

-• Improve your sense of control and will power
+• Improve your sense of control

-How to Be More Happy-Go-Lucky (10 tips)
+How to Be More Happy-Go-Lucky (11 tips)

 The solution?
-Live in the now.
+Stop time traveling — start living in the now.

 In Eckhart Tolle’s book ‘The Power of Now’, he writes about this very topic (of course, much more eloquently than I).

 One of his core arguments is this: stay aware of your present moment rather than getting lost in the anxiety of the past or future.
+It’s simple — almost too simple.
+I’m insulted, really!
+Of course, stay grounded in the now.

-2. Stop Watching the News
+2. Stop Watching So Much Dang News

-For me, a lot of sad-go-bad-lucky feelings come from too much negativity and feeling a lack of control.
+A lot of sad-go-bad-lucky feelings come from too much negativity and feeling a lack of control.
+So a shift in focus helps here.

-So I simply stopped watching it.
+So I stopped watching it.

 This can be hard to do — especially if your inner circle loves feasting on world affairs and political caviar.

-I’ll catch the major stuff, naturally.
-But I’m much happier without a constant stream of nightly negativity in my life.
+I’m much happier without a constant stream of nightly negativity in my life.

 3. Do More of What You Love